manojo/manojo.github.com/_posts/2015-03-12-staged-foldleft-groupby.md

 The `groupBy` function generalises `partition`.
 But that's not the only reason it is interesting.
 It is a rather common query operation.
-It is of course used in query languages, but it is also not uncommon in spreadsheet-like languages visualize results better in spreadsheets.
+It is of course used in query languages, but it is also not uncommon in spreadsheet-like languages to visualize results better.
 An example would be grouping a list of people by their age groups, and then counting the number of people per group.

 In Scala, `groupBy` takes a function as parameter; this function determines which group an element belongs to.
 The results are aggregated in a `HashMap`.